rstraub/rstraub.github.io/_posts/2025-08-27-back-to-the-small-web.md

 [^need-to-own]: Yes, I realize I’m weird like that.
 Though if you’ve read this far I reckon you might be a little too.
 And, as it turns out there’s a big community of people who feel the same.
 Be sure to check out the Indieweb project.

-[^surveillance capitalism]: A great book on the topic, and more specifically how the internet age impacts how we engage, it’s effect on truth and even democracy itself is [Byung-Chul Han’s Infocracy](https://www.goodreads.com/book/show/60659995-infocracy).
+[^surveillancecapitalism]: A great book on the topic, and more specifically how the internet age impacts how we engage with each other, it’s effect on truth and even democracy itself is [Byung-Chul Han’s Infocracy](https://www.goodreads.com/book/show/60659995-infocracy).

 [^zizek]: “[I would prefer not to](https://thedangerousmaybe.medium.com/i-would-prefer-not-to-žižeks-bartleby-politics-12bd8d9de66a)” has become the motto/meme of famed philosopher Slavoj Žižek.
 He uses it a stronger negation than “no”, rejecting the entire underlying system with it instead.